2019-11-26 15:25:45 • ID: 2135

 Backed knives (Keilmesser) are in contrast to the Ak-Kaya facie underrepresented (up to 10 % of all tools).
 The average tool sizes are smaller than in Ak-Kaya assemblages, probably due to a more pronounced state of reduction.

-The last Pictures (Figure 4 and Figure 5) show a Keilmesser from the Buhlen site in N- Hessen / Germany in comparison to our example (Figure 6).
+The last Pictures (Figure 4 and Figure 5) show two Keilmesser from the Buhlen site in N- Hessen / Germany in comparison to our example (Figure 6).

 Berin Cep recently displayed "Halbkeile" and Bifaces from the Bocksteinschmiede in the Swabian Jura with concave cutting edges (last external link Figure 2).